Sarah Geisenheimer, Executive Director

 David Belsky, Senior Director of Communications

-Before joining The Fund in February 2017, David served The State University of New York system as Director of Marketing & Creative Services.
-In that role, David drove integrated marketing strategy for the nation's largest comprehensive system of higher education.
-From 2008, David held several other positions at SUNY, overseeing a wide-ranging portfolio including university relations, media relations, alumni relations, advocacy, brand management, digital engagement, speechwriting, crisis communications, student governance, and the work of the Communications and External Affairs Committee of the SUNY Board of Trustees.
+David brings over a decade of experience in communications for public education.
+Before joining The Fund for Public Schools in February 2017, David served The State University of New York system as Director of Marketing & Creative Services.
+In that role, David drove integrated marketing strategy for the nation's largest system of higher education.
+From 2008, David held several other positions at SUNY, overseeing a wide-ranging portfolio including media relations, government relations and advocacy, digital engagement, brand management, speechwriting, crisis communications, alumni relations, student governance, and the work of the Communications and External Affairs Committee of the SUNY Board of Trustees.
 David holds an MPA from the University at Albany's Rockefeller College, and a BA in Political Science from Binghamton University.
 He lives in Brooklyn and grew up in Queens, having attended PS188Q, MS74Q, and Townsend Harris High School.

 Mahogany Coleman, Director of Portfolio Operations